DavidSchirduan/DavidSchirduan.github.io/_posts/2022-09-05-HauntedAlmanac.md

 ## Nate Can't Stop Making Games

 On his [itch.io store](https://natetreme.itch.io/) Nate has over 40 products available: adventures, spells, NPCs, rules, bestiaries, OSR, lyric games, sci-fi, weird fantasy, steampunk, and everything in between.
 And that's just on his Itch.
-As a [long-time Patron](https://www.patreon.com/HPS) of Nate's, he is constantly releasing small, high-quality supplements that regularly impress and inspire me.
+As a [an occasional Patron](https://www.patreon.com/HPS) of Nate's, he is constantly releasing small, high-quality supplements that regularly impress and inspire me.

 The man will not stop making cool shit.